Alexander1994/golite/README.md

 # GoLite
-GoLite is a basic SQLite replica in Go
+GoLite is a light weight NoSQL database in Go

 ## To replicate